 Rotation and Time, Part 1

-As I wrote in Pencils 2019-05 “Rotation”, rotation of the universe seems inevitable to me.
+As I wrote in Pencils 2019 05-Rotation, rotation of the universe seems inevitable to me.
 Not rotating is just a unique case of rotation with angular momentum of zero.
 With zero rotation, the center of rotation is undefined.
 That means there are infinite possible centers around which rotation could happen and infinite opportunities for instabilities.
 Nature abhors instabilities in a dynamic system and tends to resolve them with motion.

 Rotation of a rigid object means that all points of the object maintain their original distance from some center of rotation as they move.
 A flat disk in 2d space can rotate around a point.
 Commonly we visualize this as rotation around its center, like a wheel turning.
 A solid 3d object like a sphere in 3d space can rotate around a line axis, usually thought of as passing through the center of the sphere and creating poles at two opposite points.
 Every point of a rotating sphere remains at its original distance from the axis of rotation defined by these poles, which doesn’t move.
 This is approximately what our Earth does as it rotates.

 Of course, the universe is not rigid.
 Rotation creates angular momentum which results in linear momentums in points of mass which appear as a centrifugal force pushing outwards from the center of rotation.
-A rotating non-rigid body, like a space with lumps of matter, will tend to expand limited by the opposing gravitational forces from its mass.
-There will still be a defined stationary center of rotation even though internal distances are changing.
+A rotating 3d non-rigid body, like a space with lumps of matter, will tend to expand limited by the opposing gravitational forces from its mass.
+There will still be a defined stationary center axis of rotation even though internal distances are changing.

 In 4d Euclidean space, rotation cannot happen around an axis (as in three dimensions) but in a basic rotation around a plane, or a double rotation around a point.
 This is counter-intuitive for our 3d-plus-time minds.
-One way to try to see a double rotation is as an object rotating as usual around a polar axis while at the same time rotating in a 4th dimension around another polar axis.
+One way to try to see a double rotation is as an object rotating as usual around a polar axis while at the same time rotating in another dimension around another polar axis.
 These two polar axes intersect at the center of the object, and all points of the object maintain a constant distance from this center point as rotation occurs around it.

 Here’s an example with a 4d cube.
 Click on the link and scroll down the page about 3/4 of the way to the heading "Visualizing 4D Rotations".